Zdanchan/plwordnetMobile/README.md

 Module contains source code of Spring application, which supposed to be launched on server and act as a communicator with MySQL database.
 Provides services necessary for Android app to retrive all needed data from database.

 ## plwordnetMobileRoot
-Root module, ties up all mentioned above modules and builds them at with gradle build task.
+Root module, ties up all mentioned above modules and builds them with gradle build task.

 # How to do things